Sweet Charity (film): Production

 Shirley MacLaine, a friend of Fosse and his wife and partner Gwen Verdon, had suggested the adaptation to Lew Wasserman, the head of Universal Pictures.
 Verdon, who had starred as Charity in Fosse's original Broadway musical, had wanted to play the lead again but endorsed MacLaine to star in the film since she was a recognizable movie star.
 Verdon did contribute to the film, without credit, as the assistant choreographer.
 Chita Rivera and Paula Kelly, who had appeared in a London stage production of the play, have supporting roles in the film.
 John McMartin was the only lead actor from the Broadway version to reprise his role.

 During production, Fosse had conflicts with his original producer, Ross Hunter, who was replaced by Robert Arthur.
 I.A.L.
 Diamond, who had written the screenplays for The Apartment and Irma la Douce, both starring MacLaine and co-written and directed by Billy Wilder, was originally hired as screenwriter, but he too quit after disagreements with Fosse and was replaced by Peter Stone.
+According to the AFI Catalog of Feature Films, Diamond wanted to revert to the “original theme” of Nights of Cabiria (e.g. prostitution).

+Shelley Graham, soon to be known as adult film actress Georgina Spelvin, was an uncredited dancer in the film She doubled for Shirley MacLaine in a handful of scenes.

-Filming took place in studios in and around Los Angeles and New York City.
+Filming took place on-location in New York City, and at the Universal Studios Lot.

 Reception

-Reviews
+Critical response

 Critical reception of the film at release was mixed.
-While some praised Fosse's innovative approaches to the staging of some numbers and Shirley MacLaine's performance, others found it overlong, most of the songs ineffective, and the storyline ineffectively engaging.
+While some praised Fosse's innovative approaches to the staging of some numbers and Shirley MacLaine's performance, others found it overlong, most of the songs ineffective, and the storyline insufficiently engaging.
 Reviewers familiar with the stage version were especially critical.
 Vincent Canby in the New York Times was especially harsh, disparaging the film as "so enlarged and so inflated that it has become another maximal movie: a long, noisy and, finally, dim imitation of its source material," and complaining that although MacLaine "often looks like Miss Verdon, she never succeeds in re-creating the eccentric line that gave cohesion to the original".
+Pauline Kael wrote: "It's a disaster, but zoom-happy Fosse's choreographic conceptions are intensely dramatic, and the movie has some of the best dancing in American musicals of the period."

 The film has been reappraised over the years and has been reviewed positively.
-Sweet Charity has an 83% "Fresh" rating on review aggregation site Rotten Tomatoes based on 6 reviews, with an average rating of 6.40/10.
+Sweet Charity has an 82% "Fresh" rating on review aggregation site Rotten Tomatoes based on 11 reviews, with an average rating of 6.40/10.